 They are known to be monogamous breeders so you have to either raise a group of juveniles together or then raise them to pair it off in a natural way or purchase a breeding pair.

-Once the Jewel Cichlid fish has been conditioned for the purpose of breeding, then you may transfer them to another tank which is specifically for the purpose of breeding and then increase the temperature of the tank by a certain degree or so in order to encourage spawning.
+Once the Jewel Cichlid fish has been conditioned for breeding, then you may transfer them to another tank which is specifically for breeding and then increase the temperature of the tank by a certain degree or so to encourage spawning.

 Jewel Cichlid Species